MikhaD/wordle/README.md

 # Technical details
 Written using Svelte in Typescript.
 This version is written by [rbrignall](https://github.com/rbrignall/)

 This is written with Svelte in Typescript.
-The underlying codebase was written by [MikhaD](https://github.com/MikhaD) as a Wordle clone.
+The underlying codebase was written by [MikhaD](https://github.com/MikhaD) as an open source Wordle clone.